 Neilson Library Renovation, Smith College

-Sustainability Consulting Role: Developed a custom sustainability project charter in collaboration with Transsolar and the design team to showcase the library as a model of the highest standards in healthy manufacturing practices.
-With a strong focus on eliminating “Red List” chemicals from targeted high priority materials, the team used this iconic building and prestigious design team to advocate for industry-wide transformation.
-Balanced preservation requirements with modern sustainability performance through innovative retrofit strategies.
-(Work performed while at Thornton Tomasetti)
+Gunnar Hubbard led the early design phase charrette, and Michael Pulaski PhD, provided principal oversight for the development of a custom sustainability project charter in collaboration with the design team to showcase the library as a model of the highest standards in healthy manufacturing practices.
+With a strong focus on eliminating "Red List" chemicals from targeted high priority materials, the team used this iconic building and prestigious design team to advocate for industry-wide transformation.
+(Work performed while employed at Thornton Tomasetti)

 Climate-Positive Solutions Delivered: